WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Added a task to copy online instances
 Updated Online Management PS SDK to 1.1.0.9053
 Added task to check solution using PowerApps Checker

+**9.10.x**
+Added support for localization parameters in solution packager tasks
+Added task to retrieve solution details from a CRM instance

 For more information on changes between versions, check the commits and releases on GitHub